Marylebone Cricket Club in Bangladesh in 1976–77: The MCC team

-Apart from Popplewell, whose first-class career was yet to begin, and Lofting, who never played first-class cricket, all the team had had first-class careers, of varying lengths, but only Barclay and Vernon were still playing.
+Apart from Popplewell, whose first-class career was yet to begin, and Lofting, who never played first-class cricket, all the team had had first-class careers, of varying lengths, but only Barclay and Vernon were still playing at that level.

 The tour

 The MCC team arrived at Dhaka on December 27, 1976.
 On December 29, they left for Rajshahi for the first 2-day match against the North Zone.
 However, the main attraction of the tour was the three-day unofficial Test match at Dhaka against the Bangladesh national side, which drew a total attendance of some 90,000.